joeatwork/blinky/README.md

 ======

 This is the source code for driving a BlinkM based on Mixpanel queries.
-It's currently driving a lamp in the Mixpanel offices.
+At one point it powered a lamp in the Mixpanel offices.

 It runs on Linux, and depends on the [I2CTools](http://www.lm-sensors.org/wiki/I2CTools)